 Federal policy requires all Colleges and Universities to withhold a designated dollar amount from scholarships and grants awarded to nonresident aliens as anticipated tax payments.
 The amount withheld may differ based upon the student’s country of origin’s tax treaty with the United States.

 The school must withhold tax at 14% (or lower treaty rate depending on a student’s country of origin) of the taxable part of any grant or scholarship for nonresident alien students or grantees with an *F, *J, *M, or *Q visa who receive a U.S. source grant or scholarship that is not fully exempt.
 Payments made to nonresident alien students in any other immigration status are subject to 30% withholding.
 An alien student may claim a tax treaty exemption for a scholarship by submitting Internal Revenue Service (IRS) Form W-8BEN to the Payroll Office.
 The scholarship recipient must provide his or her SS# or Individual Taxpayer Number (ITIN) on Form W- 8BEN if their country of origin has such a treaty with the United States.

 This federal taxation policy will reduce the amount that a scholarship covers for room expenses.
 Students will most likely have an amount owing on their student bill and will be required to pay this remaining balance to the Office of Student Accounts.

 International students may visit www.irs.gov/publications/p519/index.htm for further information on the taxability of scholarships regarding nonresident aliens.
 For further questions regarding this tax policy, please contact the Office of International Education at (585) 395-2119.

-It is expected that all Extraordinary Scholars will adhere to the Code of Student Social Conduct and all College policies.
+It is expected that all Extraordinary Scholars will adhere to the Codes of Student Social Conduct and all College policies.
 They are expected to foster integrity, civility and justice.
 Scholarship students subject to disciplinary action may lose their scholarship eligibility as a result.